jinhqian/L645_Project/README.md

 1. Install the required packages using the following command - `pip install requirements.txt`.
 2. Open the `Hate Speech Detection using deep learning` colab notebook and run.
 3. The notebook expects `labeled_data.csv` file as the training and validation dataset, and [`glove.6B.100d.txt`](https://www.kaggle.com/datasets/danielwillgeorge/glove6b100dtxt) file to create GLoVe word embeddings, [`word2vec.txt`](https://www.kaggle.com/datasets/wmc1999/imdb-word2vec) file to creat Word2Vec word embeddings, and [`paragram_300_sl999.txt`](https://www.kaggle.com/datasets/ranik40/paragram-300-sl999) file to creat Paragram word embeddings.
+(Note: 1.
+When using one of the embedding methods, please comment out the remaining two embedding sections.
+2. As paragram embedding needs 300 dimensions, please change the dimensions to 300 from 100 when building models.)

 4. The created models should be saved in `models` folder created during the execution.
 5. Performance metrics and training metrics plots will be saved in the `images` folder.